redrambles/skillcrush-starter-2/wp-content/plugins/acf-theme-code/readme.txt

 * ACF version 4.4.7 or higher
 * ACF Pro version 5.4 or higher

+= Thankyou =
+Thanks to all of our beta testers including Elliot Condon, Phil Smart, Richard Johnston & James Bundey!

 == Installation ==

 1. Upload ACF Theme Code to /wp-content/plugins/